Skip to main content

 Applicable in Windows

-For operating GigE cameras, it is recommended to set the receive buffer size (so-called receive descriptors) of the network card to its maximum value.
+It is recommended to set the receive buffer size (so-called receive descriptors) of the network card to its maximum value.
 Note that not all network cards provide this option.

 Follow this article for additional information on device configuration: Hardware and settings guide